 Tools we used: USGS earthquake API, Facebook Friend API, Flask, MongoDB, Github.
 The source code lives here.

-For Music Hack Day 2011, Eyal and I used the Musixmatch API to pull lyrics from songs, creating a song-dialogue.
+For Boston Music Hack Day 2011, Eyal and I used the Musixmatch API to pull lyrics from songs, creating a song-dialogue.
 The user would seed the Songalogue and receive two songs that would essentially talk to each other.
 We wanted all the Songalogues to be Youtube videos, but the hack didn't get that far.
 The picture is from our hack presentation.

 Weatherbud was built in collaboration with Eyal Shahar at the MIT Media Lab IOIO hackathon.
-It displays the weather in a tactile, informative and fun way.
+It displays the weather in a tactile, informative, and fun way.
 Built around an Android phone and a IOIO board, it polls wunderground.com's API for the weather conditions in a location selected through the app.

 The information is conveyed through a fabric flower lit by an RGB LED, whose color is determined by the temperature.
 A fan blowing air on the flower shows the wind speed.
 Finally, the platform on which the flower is placed rotates in accordance with the direction of the wind.

 Time lapse of an installation that uses crowd-sourcing to actively build a tangible visualization of attendee demographics.
-A world map covered by transparent LEGO baseplates stands at a conference, and bowls of transparent colored LEGO bricks sit nearby.
+A world map covered by transparent LEGO baseplates stands at a conference, and bowls of colored transparent LEGO bricks sit nearby.
 Each person places a green brick on where they grew up, a red brick on where they currently live, and a blue brick on where they dream to live someday.
 This creates a 3-dimensional visualization.
 A light shines through the back-side, allowing the viewer to immediately see where the hot-spots are as those areas are more dense with bricks.

-One of the challenges in 3D modeling is creating aesthetically appealing surfaces from a systematic method.
+One of the challenges in 3D modeling is creating aesthetically appealing surfaces using a systematic method.
 Subdivision of surfaces is a popular way to create smooth-looking surfaces from a mesh surface.
 Subdivision is a recursive process that takes a coarse shape and refines it to produce a more detailed and visually attractive shape.
 Many subdivision methods exist, so I developed an algorithm to blend various methods together in an attempt to give greater control to the user.

 The synaesthetic music visualizer maps each note, regardless of octave, to a specific color.
 Thus if you were to play a scale, the colors would cycle every octave in the same order.
 By using tri-color LEDs, I was able to create a whole spectrum of colors with just one component.